axadam/Numerical/README.md

 * Chebyshev polynomials - Evaluation of Chebyshev polynomials, including rescaling the interval.

 * Continued Fractions - Evaluation of continued fractions using the modified Lentz method.

-* Quadrature - Numerical integration of functions by quadrature.
-Currently only implements the Trapezoidal Rule.

 ### Accuracy